 Location and facilities

-The College of Medicine and Veterinary Medicine is located in the Chancellor’s Building at the BioQuarter campus, which is beside Edinburgh’s Royal Infirmary Hospital.
+Edinburgh Medical School has its headquarters in the Chancellor’s Building on the BioQuarter campus, which is beside Edinburgh’s Royal Infirmary Hospital.

-In year 3, you begin your intercalated programme, so depending on your choice of subject, you could be based on any of the University campuses.
+In year 3, you begin your honours years, so depending on your choice of subject, you could be based on any of the University campuses.

-In years 4 to 6, clinical teaching also takes place in Edinburgh’s three teaching hospitals, in community GP practices, and in hospitals across Scotland.
+In years 4 to 6, clinical teaching also takes place in Edinburgh’s three teaching hospitals, in community GP practices, and in hospitals across south and central Scotland.

 The centre is used by our medical students throughout the six years of their degree.

 - a simulated hospital ward complete with SMOTS camera technology